OCA/vertical-medical/medical_manufacturer/README.rst

 Manufacturer of items is a requirement in most medical contexts.
 Odoo supports suppliers, but the manufacturers of these products also matter.

-This module provides the Manufacturer context on products, as well as a Manufacturer typed partner similar to pharmacy & other medical partners.
+This module provides the manufacturer context on products, as well as a manufacturer-typed partner similar to pharmacy & other medical partners.

 Usage
 =====